crate/services-docs/docs/tutorials/edge/self-hosted-edge.rst

 Use a storage solution
 ''''''''''''''''''''''

-The K3S setup for CrateDB Edge will require a storage solution.
+The K3S setup for CrateDB Cloud on Kubernetes will require a storage solution.
 In this case, the tutorial shows how to do so using `Longhorn`_, a distributed storage solution for Kubernetes.
 You can follow the `Longhorn installation instructions`_ as described below.
 (Other storage solutions for Kubernetes may